bharatjivv/SafePulse/README.md

 - Install [NodeJS](https://nodejs.org/en/) and [MongoDB](https://docs.mongodb.com/)
 - Fork this project and clone it in your machine
 - `cd` to your project root and run `npm install`
-- run `mongoimport --db uberForX --collection cops --drop --file ./db/cops.json` to import sample cop information in MongoDB
+- run `mongoimport --db SafePulse --collection cops --drop --file ./db/cops.json` to import sample cop information in MongoDB
-- run `mongoimport --db uberForX --collection requests --drop --file ./db/crime-data.json` to import sample crime information in MongoDB
+- run `mongoimport --db SafePulse --collection requests --drop --file ./db/crime-data.json` to import sample crime information in MongoDB

 ## How to run:
 - Run `node app.js` in your project root folder